Judicial Branch Limited English Proficiency Advisory Committee

 Alain Nahimana, Interim Executive Director, Greater Portland Immigrant Welcome Center or designee

-Kristina Famolare, J.D., Judicial Branch Communication Access Specialist
+Kristina Famolare, J.D., Communication Access Specialist, Chair

-Allison G. Gray, Esq., Court Access Coordinator
+Allison Gray, Esq., Court Access Coordinator

-Richard E. Record, Jr., Director of Court Services
+Richard E. Record, Jr., Director, Court Services